AMReX-Astro/Castro/docs_new/source/faq.rst

    (defaults to -lopenblas).

 #. *How can I check to make sure the function signatures defined
-   in  are consistent with their implementations in Fortran?*
+   in C are consistent with their implementations in Fortran?*

    Use: